Super-brawl-team/Obiad-Brawl/README.md

 # Obiad Brawl
  My first open source yey
+ # PLEASE READ THIS BEFORE USING IT, SERIOUSLY 😭
  Yeah its obed brawl's upgrade, but i swear i will change core!

- Enjoy tons of cool features!
+ Enjoy tons of cool features, counting the ability to add brawlers and skins!

-# TODO
+# COMMING SOON
-  db, online battles (real), teams
+  db(not for now), online battles (real), teams, adding more ranks and power levels, no need to install modules anymore and better bytestream

 # The server will be frequently updated

 Feel free to use it but don't forget to credit :)

+# REQUIREMENTS
+python3.9 or less
+pycryptodome
+colorama
+twisted

 Clients (Thanks risporce for the method!):